simplyhexagonal/short-unique-id/README.md

 ## Why?

-The above linked repository has gone stale, no updates in the past 2 years (as of writing this README).
+The above linked repository has gone stale, no updates in the past 3 years (as of updating this README).

 If used in a ES6 environment it fails to follow good `import` standards.